 - New entry of high-tech firms

-Ford experiences the threat of competitors like General Motors and Toyota, which engage in aggressive marketing and innovation.
-There is also the threat of technology firms like Google and Apple in their efforts to make driverless cars that could compete against Ford’s products.
+Ford experiences the external pressure of the threat of competitors, such as General Motors, Toyota, Tesla, Volkswagen, and Mercedes-Benz, along with Honda, Nissan, and Hyundai.
+These automakers engage in aggressive marketing and innovation.
+There is also the threat of competition involving driverless or autonomous driving technologies from Apple, Alphabet (Google), and other firms.
 Moreover, oil price instability threatens the sales performance of Ford products, the majority of which have internal combustion engines.
-Thus, this part of the SWOT analysis shows that Ford must innovate to maintain competitive advantage.
+Overall, this part of the SWOT analysis shows that the car company must innovate to maintain a competitive advantage.

-The main issues highlighted in this SWOT analysis of Ford are limitations in speed of innovation and scope of its production network, as well as competition with existing firms and new entrants.
-Ford needs to improve its research and development investments and increase its innovation speed to address aggressive competition and the entry of high-tech firms in the industry.
-Also, Ford needs to expand its production network to increase economies of scale, which can reduce costs and prices to make Ford automobiles more attractive.
+The main issues highlighted in this SWOT analysis of Ford are limitations in the speed of innovation and the scope of the company’s production network, as well as competition with existing firms and new entrants.
+The company needs to improve its research and development investments and increase its innovation speed to address aggressive competition and the possible entry of technology firms into the industry.
+Also, Ford needs to expand its production network to optimize economies of scale, which can reduce costs and prices to make the company’s automobiles more profitable.

 - Benzaghta, M. A., Elwalda, A., Mousa, M. M., Erkan, I., & Rahman, M. (2021).
 SWOT analysis applications: An integrative literature review.
 Journal of Global Business Insights, 6(1), 55-73.

 - Ford Motor Company – Notice of 2023 Virtual Annual Meeting of Shareholders and Proxy Statement.

 - Taherdoost, H., & Madanchian, M. (2021).
 Determination of business strategies using SWOT analysis; Planning and managing the organizational resources to enhance growth and profitability.
 Macro Management & Public Policies, 3(1), 19-22.